M-rcus/gh.marcus.pw/anonymity.md

 ### 4. Computer: Virtual Machine (VM)

 A Virtual Machine (or a VM) is practically speaking a separate operating system that runs on the same computer, in an isolated environment.
-It allows you to install another instance Windows or Linux and run it completely separate from the main computer (besides the hardware limits, but that's besides the point).
+It allows you to install another instance of Windows or Linux and run it separate from the main operating system.
+You will still use the same computer, but you'll practically have a "window" into a separate operating system that doesn't directly affect your main computer (besides usage of hardware like CPU, RAM, storage etc.).

-I personally run a Linux distribution (Xubuntu 18.04 as of right now), with a VPN killswitch (as mentioned in [chapter #1][CH-1]), but probably anything works tbh.
+I personally run a Linux distribution (Xubuntu 18.04 as of right now), with a VPN killswitch (as mentioned in [chapter #1][CH-1]), but honestly any OS or distribution would work.
 My Linux distribution isn't setup with anything in particular, other than the fact that I'm using a separate identity (username), in case my system gets compromised somehow.

+If you plan on trying out Linux as well, then any [flavor of Ubuntu](https://wiki.ubuntu.com/UbuntuFlavors) is generally safe to start off with.
 With that said, running Linux might not be the best idea unless you're already familiar with it.
 It can be a pain in the ass to deal with when it comes to being a desktop OS, but it's not the worst thing in the world.
+You might not enjoy it all that much if you don't like tinkering and troubleshooting tech.

 ### 5. Accounts & Social Media: Separate _ALL_ your online accounts and create a separate identity.